bsc-pm/tampi/README.md

 By default this option is enabled (`1`), but it can be disabled by setting the envar to `0`.

-## Frequently Asked Questions (FAQ)

-This section answers some of the most common questions:

-**Q1: Why does linking my application to the TAMPI library fail with undefined symbols?**

-Some MPI libraries, such as OpenMPI, do not provide the MPI symbols for Fortran by default.
-In the case you are getting undefined symbol errors and your application is C/C++, you can link to *libtampi-c* instead of *libtampi*.

-**Q2: Why does my application not perform as expected when using TAMPI?**

-One of the first aspects to check when your application does not perform as expected is the polling frequency in which TAMPI background services are working.
-By default, the TAMPI services check the internal MPI requests every 100us (see `TAMPI_POLLING_PERIOD` envar).
-This period should be enough for most applications, including communication-intensive ones.
-However, your application may need a higher polling frequency (i.e., reducing the envar's value) or a lower frequency (i.e., increasing the envar's value).

-**Q3: Why does my application hang or report an error when using TAMPI for point-to-point communication?**

-Most MPI or hybrid MPI+OpenMP applications do not use specific MPI tags when sending and receiving messages.
-That's quite common because these applications usually issue MPI operations from a single thread and are always in the same order on both the sender and receiver sides.
-They rely on the message ordering guarantees of MPI, so they use an arbitrary MPI tag for multiple or all messages.

-That becomes a problem when issuing MPI operations from different concurrent threads or tasks.
-The order of sending and receiving messages in the sender and receiver sides may be different, and thus, messages can arrive and match in any order.
-To avoid this issue, you should use distinct tags for the different messages that you sending and receive.
-For instance, if you are exchanging multiple blocks of data, and you want to send a message per block (encapsulated in a separate task), you could use the block id as the MPI tag of the corresponding message.

-**Q4: Why does my application hang or report an error when using TAMPI for collective communication?**

-This issue is quite related to the previous one.
-The MPI standard does not allow identifying collective operations with MPI tags.
-The standard enforces the user to guarantee a specific order when issuing multiple **collectives of the same type and through the same communicator** in all involved processes.
-That limits the parallelism that we can achieve when executing multiple collective operations of the same time.
-If you want to run multiple collectives of the same type in parallel (e.g., different concurrent tasks), we recommend using separate MPI communicators.
-Notice that having many MPI communicators could damage the application's performance depending on the MPI implementation.

 ## Leveraging TAMPI in Hybrid Applications

 User applications should be linked against the MPI library (e.g, using `mpicc` or `mpicxx` compiler), the